tinted-theming/home/CODE_OF_CONDUCT.md

 1. Provide constructive feedback and criticism in a respectful manner.
 1. Be patient and supportive, especially with newcomers.
 1. Respect and protect the privacy of others.
 1. Respect others' pronouns and gender identities.
-Avoid making assumptions about anyone's gender identity.
-Use gender-neutral language or the pronouns that individuals have specified for themselves.
+We also encourage people to avoid making assumptions about anyone's pronouns and to use gender-neutral pronouns (they/them) when pronouns are unknown.

-### Pronoun Guidelines

-At Tinted Theming, we value inclusivity and respect for everyone's gender identity and pronouns.
-We encourage members to specify their pronouns in their profiles and use the pronouns others have specified for themselves, and resorting to gender-neutral pronouns like they/them if unsure.
-If someone uses the wrong pronoun for someone, it is encouraged to politely correct them.

 ## Unacceptable Behavior